bertmeeuws/bertmeeuws/README.md

 ### Hi there 👋, my name is Bert
-I have a passion for software development, I mainly do a lot of fullstack stuff in Javascript but I am currently focusing on a language called Scala with the goal of finding new interests.
+I have a passion for software development, I mainly do a lot of fullstack stuff in Javascript but I am currently focusing on a language called Scala with the goal of finding new interests and insights.